-You see, once I discovered this lie, I was able to come clean.
-To share it all with my family and friends, and even share it so easily with you.
+You see, once I discovered this lie, I could come clean.
+I share it with my family and friends and even share it so easily with you.
 And now that I have seen that I said it in the first place, I created it.

 I now can see how I allowed some people in my life to treat me with disregard for how I made it okay and welcomed it because it made the lie true.
-I can also see all the people who have been fighting to help me know the truth of who I am in the world.
+I can also see all the people fighting to help me know the truth of who I am in the world.
 Who I am for my family and friends.
-And I can honour them by being my best self!
+And I can honor them by being my best self!

 I get to declare something new for my life.
 Now, I can create my life of respecting the fantastic people in my life as the incredible people they genuinely are.
 I can accept and acknowledge the big and small things they do to show their love to me and the world.
-And most of all, I can be free from the things a five-year-old said.
+And most of all, I can be free from what a five-year-old says.
 To live my life fulfilled and with joy.

 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinicians.